Fall Money Tips: 39 Clever Ways to Save Big Now

 pumpkins and leaves

-11. Meal plan and prep
+13. Meal plan and prep

-12. Shop the farmer’s market
+14. Shop the farmer’s market

-Farmer’s markets typically close in mid- to late fall so you’ll want to visit yours sooner, rather than later.
+Most farmer’s markets close in mid to late fall so you’ll want to visit yours sooner, rather than later.
+And here’s another great fall money trick for saving: Ask for discounts on “ugly” fruits and veggies.

-13. Break out the crockpot
+15. Break out the crockpot

 Fall and winter are when our crockpot sees the most action.
 A tasty way to save money this fall is to take all those seasonal foods you’ve bought and whip up some crockpot meals.

-14. Buy in bulk and start canning
+16. Buy in bulk and start canning

 Another way to make use of seasonal foods in fall is to can them.
-Now, I’ve done canning before and here is my best tip: read the directions.
+Now, I’ve done canning before, and here is my best tip: read the directions.

-My first attempt at making jelly resulted in some super sugary berry syrup instead because I didn’t read the directions carefully. ?♀️
+My first attempt at making jelly resulted in some super sugary berry syrup instead because I didn’t read the directions carefully.

 You might have to spend a few bucks upfront for jars and lids.
 But you can save money all fall and winter by eating your own fresh canned foods instead of buying them from the store.